antipalindrome/Photoshop-Export-Layers-to-Files-Fast/README.md

 * Shows proper layer count in advance.
 * Files are named either using layer names or automatic layer indices.
 * Lowest layer can be treated as common background.
+* Exported images can have layer size or canvas size (trimming option).

 You can also see [what's coming next](https://github.com/hsw107/Photoshop-Export-Layers-as-Images/wiki/Feature-Roadmap) and browse some of our [performance test results](https://github.com/hsw107/Photoshop-Export-Layers-as-Images/wiki/Performance-Test-Results).